-- a.
-In explaining the motion, Senator Kyl said: "While the motion does not specify that amount, an exemption of \$5 million per estate indexed for inflation is what is contemplated."
-Id. at S5839. - b.
-Senator Conrad opposed the motion, on the grounds that it was not paid for and that the subject was already covered by the Baucus amendment in the Senate resolution, which he as a Senate conferee would be committed to support.
-Id. - c.
-Nevertheless, Senator Kyl's motion passed by a vote of 54-41, with eight Democrats in favor and no Republicans opposed. - d.
-The binding effect of such a motion to "instruct" conferees was unclear.
-Even provisions "sufficient to accommodate" the desired legislation would still leave the implementation up to the tax-writing committees. - 11.
-On May 17, 2007, the House and Senate approved the budget resolution with intriguing references to the estate tax. - a.
-The provisions of the budget resolution applicable to the House of Representatives (section 303(b)(2)) permit one or more bills, joint resolutions, amendments, motions, or conference reports that provide for tax relief for middle-income families and taxpayers and enhanced economic equity, such as extension of the child tax credit, extension of marriage penalty relief, extension of the 10 percent individual income tax bracket, modification of the Alternative Minimum Tax, elimination of estate taxes on all but a minute fraction of estates by reforming and substantially increasing the unified credit, extension of the research and experimentation tax credit, extension of the deduction for State and local sales taxes, and a tax credit for school construction bonds b.
-With respect to the corresponding language of the budget resolution applicable to the Senate (section 303(a)), an overview prepared by the staff of the Senate Budget Committee stated:
+- (a) In explaining the motion, Senator Kyl said: "While the motion does not specify that amount, an exemption of \$5 million per estate indexed for inflation is what is contemplated."
+Id. at S5839. - (b) Senator Conrad opposed the motion, on the grounds that it was not paid for and that the subject was already covered by the Baucus amendment in the Senate resolution, which he as a Senate conferee would be committed to support.
+Id. - (c) Nevertheless, Senator Kyl's motion passed by a vote of 54-41, with eight Democrats in favor and no Republicans opposed.

-... provided that such legislation would not increase the deficit or decrease the surplus for the total over the period of fiscal years 2007 through 2012 or the period of fiscal years 2007 through 2017.
+- (d) The binding effect of such a motion to "instruct" conferees was unclear.
+Even provisions "sufficient to accommodate" the desired legislation would still leave the implementation up to the tax-writing committees. - (11)On May 17, 2007, the House and Senate approved the budget resolution with intriguing references to the estate tax. - (a) The provisions of the budget resolution applicable to the House of Representatives (section 303(b)(2)) permit one or more bills, joint resolutions, amendments, motions, or conference reports that provide for tax relief for middle-income families and taxpayers and enhanced economic equity, such as extension of the child tax credit, extension of marriage penalty relief, extension of the 10 percent individual income tax bracket, modification of the Alternative Minimum Tax, elimination of estate taxes on all but a minute fraction of estates by reforming and substantially increasing the unified credit, extension of the research and experimentation tax credit, extension of the deduction for State and local sales taxes, and a tax credit for school construction bonds ... provided that such legislation would not increase the deficit or decrease the surplus for the total over the period of fiscal years 2007 through 2012 or the period of fiscal years 2007 through 2017.